asanomitakanori/mfa-feature-warping/README.md

-# Multi-frame Attention with Feature-level Warping for DroneCrowd Tracking
+# Multi-Frame Attention with Feature-Level Warping for Drone Crowd Tracking

 ## Requirements
 ```